Shahram Sarkani, Ph.D., P.E.

 Niranjan Seevaratnam, D.Eng.Read more

-Dr. Niranjan Seevaratnam is a professorial lecturer of engineering management and systems engineering at The George Washington University in Washington, DC.
+Dr. Niranjan Seevaratnam is a professorial lecturer for the School of Engineering and Applied Science at The George Washington University in Washington, DC.
 He has over 28 years of experience in the development, implementation and management of Information Technology, and has held various senior leadership positions at multinational and mid-size organizations in a variety of sectors (IT consulting, software, nonprofit, higher education, gaming/lottery and retail).
 He has managed numerous multimillion-dollar strategic IT infrastructure and applications initiatives from concept to delivery in the Americas, Asia, Europe and Africa.
 Dr. Seevaratnam currently serves as the Senior Director - Global IT Operations for Project HOPE, and is responsible for providing technology vision, transformation and leadership for strategic planning, innovation, and development and delivery of the organization’s IT solutions and services.

 Dr. Seevaratnam received a Doctor of Engineering in Engineering Management, and a Master of Engineering Management, with a concentration in Software and Information Systems Management from The George Washington University, and a Bachelor of Science in Computer Information Systems from Shenandoah University.
 His research interests include cybersecurity, artificial intelligence, machine learning techniques, modeling and optimization in the areas of cloud computing and high-performance computing systems.
 Dr. Seevaratnam's affiliations include Association for Computing Machinery (ACM), Institute of Electronics and Electrical Engineering (IEEE), American Society for Engineering Management (ASEM) and the Internet Society (ISOC).